Color

 CMYK color is combination of cyan, magenta, yellow, and black.
 Printers often present colors using CMYK color values — all litho and digital printing is printed in CMYK.

-RGB color is create from red, green, and blue primary colors of light are added to reproduce a broad array of colors.
+RGB color is created from red, green, and blue primary colors of light are added to reproduce a broad array of colors.
 This is the common color format of digital or on-screen files such as powerpoint or google slides.

 Using color